 New owners Westmorland gave it a thorough refurbishment in 2018, including a new farm shop and restaurant and a change of name from its original title, Happendon.

-Catering: Kitchen, Quick Coffee Shops: Farm Shop, Deli Counter Amenities: Changing Places, Children's Play Area, Free Cash Machine, Showers Outdoor Space: Small grass area at front of building; public footpath connection Charging Points: none Forecourt: Shell, Shop, Coffee Bar, Food to Go, AdBlue4You
+Catering: Kitchen, Quick Kitchen Shops: Farm Shop, Deli Counter Amenities: Changing Places, Children's Play Area, Free Cash Machine, Showers Outdoor Space: Small grass area at front of building; public footpath connection Charging Points: Westmorland Charging 150kW CCS Forecourt: Shell, Shop, Deli Counter, Coffee Bar, Food to Go

 First 3 hours free for all vehicles, after which cars must pay £8 per 24-hour period, caravans and motorhomes must pay £10 and HGVs must pay £14.

-Prices can be paid in the Kitchen or filling station, with instructions in each car park.
+Prices can be paid in the main building or filling station, with instructions in each car park.

 The fees are enforced by Westmorland Limited.

 This information is provided to us by third parties.
 You should always check with staff on site.